honu5/GPUBoost/documents/supported_models.md

 The table below is **not** an exhaustive support list.
 It is the subset of models NVIDIA has verified and benchmarked; we publish it so you know which configurations have a known-good baseline and where the current rough edges are.
 If your model is not listed, the expectation is still that it works — please file an issue if it does not.

+The table below is **not** an exhaustive support list.
+It is the subset of models NVIDIA has verified and benchmarked; we publish it so you know which configurations have a known-good baseline and where the current rough edges are.
+If your model is not listed, the expectation is still that it works — please file an issue if it does not.

 ### Reading the Tables

 - **Dtype** lists the precision used for the verified baseline.
 Other precisions may also work.